What is a PCT application?

-Need to file an international PCT patent application?
-Contact Vic at vlin@icaplaw.com or call (949) 223-9623 to request a flat rate cost estimate for filing your PCT application.
+Need to file a flat fee international PCT patent application?
+Contact US patent attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to request a flat rate cost estimate for filing your PCT application.

 Will a PCT application directly result in an issued patent?

-No, a PCT application is by nature a temporary placeholder.
+A PCT application is designed to be a temporary placeholder.
 It serves as a delay mechanism to buy more time before entering the national stage of each desired member country.
 In that respect, a PCT application is similar to an option contract in the financial world.

 A PCT application merely starts the foreign filing process.
 Do not assume that you have already obtained foreign patents by simply filing a PCT application.
 Filing a PCT application means you are merely patent-pending internationally.
 You can almost think of a PCT application as a provisional application for worldwide protection in the sense that you must follow through with subsequent filings in order to obtain granted patents.

 To illustrate, suppose you begin the patent process with a single utility patent application in the US.
 Keep in mind that you must file your US application prior to any public disclosures to safely reserve the right to seek foreign patent protection.
-Here’s a helpful utility patent timeline.
+Here’s a helpful summary of critical utility patent deadlines.

 This initial US filing triggers a 1-year deadline for filing any foreign applications in order to claim the priority date (i.e., the original filing date) of your earlier US filing.
 Without the PCT, you would have to file multiple applications (i.e., one in each desired country) at this one-year anniversary in order to make the priority claim.
 That can be a potentially significant outlay of cash at an early stage of the concept.